NIVANorge/Mobius/PythonWrapper/README.md

 3. When you have finished, close the notebook and then quick Jupyter Lab (File > Close notebook, File > Quit)

 ![Alt text](../Documentation/img/triangle_plot.png?raw=true "Triangle plot from running emcee on reach flow in SimplyP")

+## Work in progress:
+* Decide whether LMFit is useful, or whether its run-time overheads are too high
+* If necessary, create a new parameter class of our own, to replace LMFit's parameter class
+* Merge mobius_calib_uncert_lmfit.py and mobius_calibration.py